MicrosoftDocs/fabric-docs/docs/get-started/directlake-overview.md

 - Some data types may not be supported.

-- Direct Lake tables do not support complex delta table column types.
+- Direct Lake tables do not support complex Delta table column types.
 Binary and Guid semantic types are also unsupported.
 You must convert these data types into strings or other supported data types.

 - Table relationships require the data types of their key columns to coincide.
 Primary key columns must contain unique values.
 DAX queries will fail if duplicate primary key values are detected.